bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DispatchingBoardType_3Uy7R9ZWXByPXF2xHimATv/Documentation.md

-Indicate the type of dispatching board.
+Indicates the type of dispatching board.